mendix/docs/content/ats/howtos/ht-version-2/install-ats-helper-recorder-2.md

 See [How to Create a Test Case](create-a-test-case-2) for more information on how to use the ATS Helper.

-## 5 Next up
+## 5 Next Up

 You now learned how to install the ATS tools.
-The next how-to is [How to configure a Selenium Hub](configure-a-selenium-hub-2).
+The next how-to is [How to Configure a Selenium Hub](configure-a-selenium-hub-2).
 You find an overview of all the how-tos and the structure on the [ATS 2 How-to's](ht-version-2) page.
 We advise you to follow the predefined structure.